 This 1.01-acre site is known as Vacation Resorts International.
 Existing uses are commercial.
 According to LoopNet, a commercial broker website, the site consists of a 50 parking spaces and a three-story professional office building with built in 1983.
 Current tenants include an attorney office.
 As patterns of employment in professional occupations shift to virtual and remote work, office culture is evolving and the use of in-person office spaces can be predicted to decline.
 According to a search on Property Shark, an online real estate information website, on May 11, 2022, approximately two-thirds of the suites in the existing building were empty and are available for lease.
-This site currently has a low as-built FAR of 0.26, indicating that the site is underutilized.
+This site currently has a low as-built FAR of 0.26, where 0.38 is allowed, indicating that the site is underutilized.
 According to the Orange County Office of the Treasurer-Tax Collector, the assessed improvement value on this site is 47 percent of the total assessed value (land plus improvements), which also indicates that redevelopment is likely.
+According to a search on Property Shark (an online real estate information website) on May 11, 2022, two-thirds of the suites in the building were empty and are available for lease.
+City staff Site visits to this property confirm an unusually high number of vacancies.
+Staff has been contacted by multiple housing developers interested in this site, including wholly residential development, or as a mixed-use project adding residential units and preserving existing office space.